rajatwasan/Image-Processing/README.txt

 6. Edit writeup.html (if you want to add anything extra) to add a description of, and links to, the images you just created.
 Open writeup.html in a web browser to see the webpage.

-7. Create a .zip file containing the contents of this directory.

-8. Submit it at the Dropbox link - https://www.dropbox.com/request/40ndMMef2wwavrZwgEfm